hannesdatta/course-odcm/content/docs/workflow/_index.md

 # Workflow for collecting online data

-To guide you in *conceptually developing your online data collection for academic research*, we have developed a step-by-step guide, which we call "the workflow for collecting online data".
+To guide you in *planning and executing your online data collection for academic research*, we have developed a step-by-step guide, which we call "the workflow for collecting online data".
+Throughout the course, you will work through each of the workflow's steps.
+Already curious what it's all about?
+Then start with the [overview](overview.md) right away!

+## Section overview

 {{<section>}}